zzzace2000/laravel-medialibrary/v3/index.md

 $newsItem->addMedia($smallFile)->toCollectionOnDisk('downloads', 'local');
 $newsItem->addMedia($bigFile)->toCollectionOnDisk('downloads', 's3');
 ```

-The storage of the files is handled by [Laravel's Filesystem](http://laravel.com/docs/5.1/filesystem),
-so you can use any filesystem you like.
-Additionally the package can create image manipulations
-on images and pdfs that have been added in the medialibrary.
+The storage of the files is handled by [Laravel's Filesystem](http://laravel.com/docs/5.1/filesystem), so you can plug in any compatible filesystem.
+Additionally the package can manipulate images and pdfs that have been added in the medialibrary.

 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).